 What are the main types of cultured pearls and what are their distinctive characteristics?

 Akoya pearls are the small white pearls that most people picture when they think of pearls.
-They are saltwater pearls, and are usually round and white or cream, with a pink overtone and high luster.
-They are typically less than 9.00 mm.
+They are saltwater pearls, and are usually round and white or cream, with a pink overtone and high lustre.
+They are typically less than 9.00 mm in diameter.

-Tahitian pearls are often referred to as “Black pearls,” however, they actually occur in a wide range of dark cool colors, the most common being greenish gray.
-They are saltwater pearls and typically range in size from 8.00 mm to 14.00 mm, and while they are most often round, they can occur in anyshape.
+Tahitian pearls are often referred to as “Black pearls”, however they actually occur in a wide range of dark cool colours, the most common being greenish grey.
+They are saltwater pearls and typically range in size from 8.00 mm to 14.00 mm, and while they are most often round, they can occur in any shape.

-Freshwater pearls typically occur in a wide range of pastel colors (primarily variations of pink and orange), but some have multicolor or metallic appearances.
-While they are most often found in smaller sizes, in near-round or oval shapes, they can occur in a wide range of sizes and shapes.
-The smaller pearls are usually non-bead cultured, while the larger freshwater pearls are oftenbead-cultured.
+Freshwater pearls typically occur in a wide range of pastel colours (primarily variations of pink and orange), but some have multicoloured or metallic appearances.
+While they are most often found in smaller sizes, and in near-round or oval shapes, they can occur in a wide range of sizes and shapes.
+Smaller pearls are usually non-bead cultured, while larger freshwater pearls are often bead-cultured.

-*While each of the pearl types have inherent typical size and color ranges, pearls can occur outside of those ranges in all pearl types.
+*While each of the pearl types have inherent typical size and colour ranges, pearls can occur outside of those ranges in all pearl types.